cloudfakers/zuul/README.md

 Running
 -------

 You can run Zuul as follows, to let the bot join the specified channel.
+If the channel is password protected, you can also provide the password as an additional argumen.

     ./zuul <irc server> <irc port> <nickname> <channel> [<channel password>]